etlegacy/lua_apidoc/cvars.rst

 **Default:** "" (disabled)

 If set, only lua modules with the matching SHA1 signatures listed in this cvar will be allowed to load.
+If empty, all loaded modules are allowed.